The following information may be activating to those who have experienced trauma. Please, read with care.

 potentially harmful.
 There is a separate website, created by other alumni, where you can share stories in private moderated forums.
 The Website also has a page for public stories and a media page to see how this has been covered in the news.

-By clicking the link below, you will be taken to a seperate website.
+By clicking the link below, you will be taken to a separate website.

 FOR THE MENU ON MOBILE GO TO 3 LINES AT TOP LEFT